Sport in Spain: Football

-La Liga or Primera División (The Spanish League) is considered to be one of the world's best competitions.
+La Liga or Primera División (The Spanish League) is considered to be one of the world's best competitions in men's football.
 Successful teams in recent European competitions are Real Madrid, FC Barcelona, Sevilla, Athletic Bilbao, Valencia CF and Atlético Madrid.
-Real Madrid and Barcelona have dominated for much of their history, and created an intimate rivalry.
-Real Madrid has been dubbed by many pundits as the most successful club in the world, having won the UEFA Champions League a record 14 times, almost all other UEFA club competitions at least once, and La Liga a record 35 times.
+Real Madrid and Barcelona have dominated for much of their history, and created an intimate rivalry, which is known as El Clásico.
+Real Madrid has been dubbed by many pundits as the most successful club in the world, having won the UEFA Champions League a record 15 times, almost all other UEFA club competitions at least once, and La Liga a record 35 times.
 Barcelona has been European champions 5 times, and won La Liga on 26 occasions.
 Other teams such as Atlético Madrid, Sevilla and Valencia have also gained prominence by winning the UEFA Europa League, with 9 titles going to Spanish teams since 2004.

+Real Madrid and FC Barcelona are the two most popular sports clubs on social media in the world as of 7 February 2024:

+Liga F is the highest league for women's football in the country and is one of the most important leagues in Europe.
+FC Barcelona are the dominant team, winning the league 8 times.
+Barcelona has also won the Champions League three times in the last four years.

-The Spain national team has been successful and has qualified for the FIFA World Cup tournament fifteen times since 1934.
+The Spain men's national team has been successful and has qualified for the FIFA World Cup tournament fifteen times since 1934.
 In 2010, Spain defeated the Netherlands in the final to win the tournament for the first time.
-In the European Championship they were champions in 1964, 2008 and 2012, and runners-up in 1984.
+In the European Championship they were champions in 1964, 2008, 2012 and 2024, and runners-up in 1984.
 Spain has won three medals in football Olympic Games tournaments.
-They have won two silver medals at the Sydney 2000 and at the Tokyo 2020 Olympic Games, and won a gold medal during the 1992 Barcelona Olympics.
+They have won two silver medals at the Sydney 2000 and at the Tokyo 2020 Olympic Games, as well as two gold medals at the Barcelona 1992 and at the Paris 2024 Olympics.

+Women's football in Spain has seen a massive increase in popularity after being banned until the late 1970s.
+The Spain women's national team were champions in the 2023 World Cup.

+The women's youth teams have been dominant.
+The national U-17 team won the U-17 European Championship in 2010, 2011, 2015, and 2018, as well as becoming champions at the 2018 and 2022 U-17 World Cups, and finalists in the 2014 U-17 World Cup.
+The U-19 national team won the UEFA U-19 European Championship in 2004, 2017, 2018, 2022, and 2023.
+The U-20 national team were runner-ups at the 2018 U-20 World Cup and then champions at the 2022 U-20 World Cup.
+By winning the 2022 U-17 World Cup, 2022 U-20 World Cup, and the 2023 World Cup, Spain become the first country to hold all three women's championships at the same time.